iMicknl/LoctekMotion_IoT/README.md

 ### Retrieve current height

 Based upon the great work of [minifloat](https://www.mikrocontroller.net/topic/493524), it became clear that the control panel utilises a [7-segment display](https://en.wikipedia.org/wiki/Seven-segment_display).
-The control box sends the height as [Binary Coded Decimal](https://www.electronics-tutorials.ws/binary/binary-coded-decimal.html), which is decoded in the control panel to drive the 7-segment display. **TODO CHECK**
+The control box sends the height as hexadecimal, which is decoded in the control panel to drive the 7-segment display.
+The second number on the display also supports an optional decimal point.

 Fortunately, this is very common in such devices and thus there is a lot of documentation on this topic.
 There is a great tutorial on [Electronics Tutorials](https://www.electronics-tutorials.ws/combination/comb_6.html), if you want to learn more about this notation.